 The Author's Style of Writing in "Animal Farm"

-George Orwell's political allegory "Animal Farm" has a moment in Chapter 1 when the rebellious farm animals sing the rallying song "Beasts of England"; the music is described as "something between 'Clementine' and 'La Cucuracha.'"
-This scene, its solemnity undermined by the imagery of the silly tune, clues us in to Orwell's writing style which is as straightforward as a manifesto, but with a satirist's underlying playfulness.
+In Chapter 1, rebellious farm animals sing the rallying song "Beasts of England", and the music is described as "something between 'Clementine' and 'LCucarachaha.'"
+The seriousness of this scene is undermined by the imagery of the silly tune which clues us into Orwell's writing style.

 Silliness Reported Seriously

-Orwell, a political court jester, pokes holes in the balloon of socialist attitudes throughout.
-At one point, the animals vote on the question, "Are rats comrades?"
-Only the dogs and cat disagree, having "voted on both sides."
-Orwell reports this childish nonsense in clipped, balanced sentences, befitting the minutes in a meeting.
-Later, the leaders argue over Snowball, a pivotal founder denounced as a traitor: "I could show you [his treachery] in his own writing, if you were able to read it."
+Later, the leaders argue over a pig named Snowball, pivotal founder denounced as a traitor: "I could show you [his treachery] in his writing if you were able to read it."
 We are left to wonder how a pig puts pen to paper at all.